USAJOBS/help-center/how-to/search/advanced/index.md

 title: How to search (Advanced)
 breadcrumb: Advanced
 category: Advanced Search
-tags: [search, advanced, keywords, tips]
+tags: [search, advanced, keywords, tips, support-search-advanced]
 ---

 Advanced Search provides users more search refinement options.
 This tool also allows you to search for specific words and phrases, or words that are similar.